-Russian Politician Claims Democrats Are Pushing Impeachment Because They Are ‘Afraid’ Of Donald Trump
+Russian Politician Claims Democrats Are Pushing Impeachment Because They Are 'Afraid' Of Donald Trump

 First Deputy Chairman of the Russian Federation Council Committee on Foreign Affairs Vladimir Dzhabarov, a veteran KGB officer, told TASS on Tuesday that the Democratic push for impeaching Donald Trump again is motivated by fear of his political future.

-“This is being done with the only goal to remove Trump from the country’s political life forever because more than 70 mln Americans had voted for him, and this is a very big number of voters,” he said.
+"This is being done with the only goal to remove Trump from the country's political life forever because more than 70 million Americans had voted for him, and this is a very big number of voters," he said.

-“Trump had a political future and he did not hide that he was not going to leave politics.
-The Democrats are afraid of this.
-That’s why they are trying at any cost to deprive him as a political leader of any chance to return to politics.”

-The Democratic-led House of Representatives is also set to approve a resolution that urges Vice President Mike Pence to involve the 25th amendment and remove Trump from office.
-According to CTV News, Pence is not likely to take such action, although a source close to him allegedly claimed he is not ruling out the possibility.
+The Democratic-led House of Representatives is also set to approve a resolution that urges Vice President Mike Pence to invoke the 25th amendment and remove Trump from office.
+According to CTV News, Pence is not likely to take such action, although a source close to him purportedly claimed he is not ruling out the possibility.

-According to Dzhabarov the storming of the Capitol on January 6 fueled Democratic fears of Trumpism, which he suggested is not set to disappear anytime soon.
+According to Dzhabarov, the storming of the Capitol on January 6 fueled Democratic fears of Trumpism, which he suggested is not set to disappear anytime soon.

 "So, they want to impeach the leader of this movement and the de facto president," he said.

 Dzhabarov predicted that Democrats would not be successful in impeaching Trump and suggested that the Republican Party would be the deciding factor.
 The veteran KGB agent argued that the GOP does not want to tarnish its name with another impeachment scandal on its record.
-Notably, Trump would be the first American president to be impeached twice if he is charged twice by the process.
+Notably, Trump would be the first American president to be impeached twice if he is charged by the process.

 Another opponent of impeaching Trump is legal analyst Jonathan Turley.
 As The Inquisitr reported, the attorney contended that seeking to remove the head of state from office for incitement would harm the standards for impeachment and free speech and damage the Constitution.
-Turley said that Trump’s comments are protected by the First Amendment and said his remarks before the riots do not meet the United States criminal code criteria for incitement.
+Turley said that Trump's comments are protected by the First Amendment and explained his remarks before the riots do not meet the United States criminal code criteria for incitement.

-Conversely, CNN legal analyst Elie Honig argued that Trump’s comments provide the foundation for charging him with inciting violence.
-However, Honig said that the case would be a difficult one to make.
+Conversely, CNN legal analyst Elie Honig argued that Trump's comments provide the foundation for charging him with inciting violence.
+However, he added that the case would be a difficult one to make.